This gallery contains 4 photos →

 I miss my Dad.
-It will be almost a year since he’s gone, during which time I’ve driven a steam locomotive, attended model railroad “meets”, talked with modelers, quit my full-time corporate job and started this blog.
-Now I understand so much more, and it’s too late to talk with him about it.
+It will be almost a year since he’s gone, during which time I’ve driven a steam locomotive, attended model railroad “meets”, talked with modelers, and started a business along with this blog.
+Now I understand so much more, yet it’s too late to talk with him about it.

 Who was this person I called Dad?
 Who am I without him?
 I suppose this is one puzzle I’ll never finish.
 But he lives on in my memories, in my discoveries, and in the person I’ve become.
 I like to think that he lives on in every customer who buys a part of his collection, which is why I always include a handwritten thank you note in every box.
 After all, I’m sending each one a present; a part of my father.

 My Dad was a model railroader for over 70 years; he was also a hoarder.
 At age 95 he passed away, leaving me his massive collection of model trains, track, books, scenery, kits, magazines, locomotives, and parts, all dispersed randomly across the five-bedroom house he’d occupied for 55 years.
 It took me nearly three years of weekends and vacations to complete the excavation, during which time I organized, photographed and packed his collection into 55(!) moving boxes.
 Still, there was a catch; Dad secured my promise that I would not sell the entire lot to some scheming collector offering ten cents on the dollar in exchange for his prized possessions.